XtremeXSPC/CS-Topics-Blog/CS-Topics/content/about.md

 ---
 title: "About Me"
 layout: "about"
+slug: "about"
 url: "/about/"
 summary: about
+menu:
+    main:
+        weight: 30
+        params:
+            icon: user
 ---

-Hello, and welcome to my corner of the internet! 👋
+Welcome to my academic blog and personal knowledge repository.

-I’m a **Computer Science student** in the Department of Computer Science at **University of Bari Aldo Moro**.
-My passion for technology is boundless, especially when it involves anything programmable.
-From writing simple scripts to tackling complex systems, I find joy in turning ideas into working code.
+I am a **Computer Science student** in the Department of Computer Science at **University of Bari Aldo Moro**.
+My research interests span multiple areas of computer science, with a particular focus on formal methods, concurrent systems, and functional programming paradigms.

 ---

-## What Drives Me 🚀

-I have a particular interest in **concurrent systems**.
-Understanding how processes interact, synchronize, and scale fascinates me, and I aim to dive deeper into these aspects through this blog.
-I believe sharing insights and learning publicly is one of the best ways to grow and refine one's knowledge.

-Here, you’ll find thoughts, experiments, and explorations into:
+## Research Interests

+My primary academic focus centers on **concurrent and parallel systems**, investigating how processes interact, synchronize, and scale in distributed environments.
+I am particularly interested in developing a deeper understanding of the theoretical foundations and practical implementations of concurrent programming models.

+Recently, I have developed a strong interest in **functional programming** and **formal verification**.
+I am actively exploring automated theorem provers, specifically **Rocq** (formerly Coq) and **Lean**, which enable rigorous mathematical verification of software correctness through dependent type theory.

+This blog serves as a platform for sharing insights and documenting my learning journey in:

-- **Parallel and concurrent programming**
+- Parallel and concurrent programming
+- Functional programming paradigms and type theory
+- Formal methods and automated theorem proving
-- System design principles
+- System design principles and architectural patterns
-- Programming paradigms and best practices
+- Programming language theory and implementation

 ---

-## My Toolbelt 🛠️
+## Technical Background

-I enjoy programming in multiple languages, each offering its own strengths and philosophies.
-Here’s what I currently work with:
+My work involves programming in multiple languages, each selected for its particular strengths and theoretical foundations:

-- **C**, **C++**: For performance and systems programming
+- **C**, **C++**: For performance-critical systems programming and low-level optimization
-- **Java**, **Kotlin**: When robust, platform-independent applications are the goal
+- **Java**, **Kotlin**: For robust, platform-independent applications with strong type systems
-- **Rust**: Because memory safety and concurrency can coexist beautifully
-- **Python**: For scripting, data analysis, and automation
+- **Python**: For rapid prototyping, data analysis, and automation
-- **Go**: When simplicity and speed meet concurrency

-I am always eager to learn new tools and technologies that expand my horizons.
+- **OCaml**: For exploring functional programming and type-driven development

+I maintain an active interest in emerging technologies and programming paradigms, continuously expanding my theoretical knowledge and practical skills.

 ---

-## My Philosophy: Free and Open 🌍

-I’m a strong believer in **Free Software** and a proud user of **Linux**.
-Open-source communities inspire me, and I try to contribute whenever possible.
-I believe that software should empower users, not limit them.
+## Philosophy

+I am a strong advocate for **Free and Open Source Software** (FOSS) and an active Linux user.
+I believe in the principles of software freedom and the collaborative nature of open-source development.
+When possible, I contribute to open-source projects and share my work with the broader community.

 ---

-## Let’s Connect! 🌐
+## Contact

-Whether you’re passionate about programming, open-source software, or concurrent systems, I’d love to hear from you!
-Let’s exchange ideas, collaborate, and grow together.

-Thank you for stopping by, and I hope you enjoy exploring my blog! 🧑‍💻
+I welcome discussions on programming languages, formal verification, concurrent systems, and related topics in computer science.
+Feel free to reach out for academic collaboration or technical exchange.

 ---